-- 27. In terms of the Community Council's comments regarding various issues including lift access, affordable housing contributions or the physical size of the bedrooms within the flats, it should be recognised that this application is for a variation of the time limit to when development could commence only, thereby the scope to reassess these areas is very limited.
-In general terms, there are no concerns about these aspects of the development, or its design and appearance, which would provide an architecturally unique and quality development at this key site in Aviemore.
-It is considered the design fulfils the criteria for high quality design as set out in Policy G2 (Design for Sustainability) of the Highland Structure Plan 2001 and that of policy 16 Design Standards for Development in the CNP Local Plan 2010 reinforcing local distinctiveness and using materials which complement the setting of the site.
-The opportunity for contributions to affordable housing is another area, where under the terms of this application, generally would be outwith the scope of the CNPA to insist upon - the applicant demonstrated at the time of the initial application that the viability of the development was questionable and demonstrated sufficiently that affordable housing contributions were overly onerous and not in line with statutory policy requirements at that time.
-The comments from Highland Council Land Contamination Unit are acknowledged and a condition ensuring that the suspensive conditions of the extant permissions are still valid and applicable is suggested as a grant of any permission arising from this application.
-There are no other factors or considerations that would require the request to vary condition 1, extending the time limit, to be refused. - 28.
+- 27. The comments from Highland Council Land Contamination Unit are acknowledged and a condition ensuring that the suspensive conditions of the extant permissions are still valid and applicable is suggested as a grant of any permission arising from this application.
+There are no other factors or considerations that would require the request to vary condition I, extending the time limit, to be refused. - 28.
 To conclude, the proposal does not raise any significant implications for the terms of the extant planning permissions, planning policy or have any other technical constraints.
-It is considered that this development will continue to provide both social and economic benefits to Aviemore, as well as a quality urban and architectural design solution.
-It is therefore recommended that permission be granted for the alteration of condition I extending the time limit for a further 15 months.
+It is considered that this development would continue to provide both social and economic benefits to Aviemore, as well as a quality urban and architectural design solution.
+It is therefore recommended that permission be granted for the alteration of condition I extending the time limit for a further 3 years.